 What is a Learning Commons?

 A Learning Commons is more than a library.
-It's a physical or virtual space that allows students to be engaged and deepen their learning by critically thinking, problem-solving, collaborating, innovating and communicating.
+It's a physical and virtual space that allows students to be engaged and deepen their learning by critically thinking, problem-solving, collaborating, innovating and communicating.
 The goal is to broaden student learning beyond the classroom and community.
 For more information, visit the Alberta Education website.

-Library Portal (Destiny)
+Library Portal (Destiny Discover)

 The Online Reference Centre (ORC) offers a diverse collection of reference and information sources.
 The ORC is available for Kindergarten - Grade 12 students, teachers and parents through a Grant-in-Aid to The Alberta Library from Alberta Education.
 The ORC is an excellent resource for research papers and research-based projects.
 Click here to access the ORC.